 About Volkswagen of America, Inc.

-Founded in 1955, Volkswagen of America, Inc., an operating unit of Volkswagen Group of America, Inc., (VWoA) is headquartered in Herndon, Virginia.
+Founded in 1955, Volkswagen of America, Inc., an operating unit of Volkswagen Group of America, Inc. (VWoA) is headquartered in Herndon, Virginia.
 It is a subsidiary of Volkswagen AG, headquartered in Wolfsburg, Germany.
 VWoA’s operations in the United States include research and development, parts and vehicle processing, parts distribution centers, sales, marketing and service offices, financial service centers, and its state-of-the-art manufacturing facility in Chattanooga, Tennessee.
 The Volkswagen Group is one of the world’s largest producers of passenger cars and Europe’s largest automaker.
-VWoA sells the Beetle, Beetle Convertible, CC, Eos, Golf, GTI, Jetta, Jetta SportWagen, Passat, Tiguan, and Touareg vehicles through more than 600 independent U.S. dealers.
+VWoA sells the Beetle, Beetle Convertible, Eos, Golf, GTI, Jetta, Jetta SportWagen, Passat, CC, Tiguan, and Touareg vehicles through approximately 640 independent U.S. dealers.
 Visit Volkswagen of America online at www.vw.com or media.vw.com to learn more.

 This press release and images of the 2015 Volkswagen Jetta are available at media.vw.com.
 Follow us @VWNews.

 “Cimatronic”, “TDI”, “TSI”, “VW”, “Volkswagen”, all model names and the Volkswagen logo are registered trademarks of Volkswagen AG.